Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Conclusion

 \section{Conclusion}

-In this paper, we investigated the impact of AR see-through visualizations on human-AI reliance in spatial decision-making under time constraints by comparing them with traditional 2D minimaps.
-Our user study (N = 32) revealed that AR see-through displays tend to increase over-reliance on AI during spatial decision-making.
-This effect is primarily attributable to perceptual challenges, such as occlusion and spatial estimation difficulties, as well as AR-specific biases like visual proximity illusions and the influence of high-fidelity visual representations.
-Nonetheless, AR exhibits unique strengths by enhancing spatial reasoning, as evidenced by significantly reduced pointing errors that suggest improved spatial mapping and navigation.
-We hope that our findings and design implications will guide future research and the development of solutions that better leverage AR's advantages to improve human-AI collaboration in high-stakes, spatial contexts.
+In this paper, we investigated the impact of AR embedded visualizations on human-AI reliance in spatial decision-making under time constraints by comparing X-ray with Minimap.
+Our user study (N = 32) revealed that the \carton{X-ray} visualization tends to evoke over-reliance on AI during spatial decision-making.
+This effect may be linked to perceptual challenges \final{like} occlusion and distance estimation, and AR-specific biases such as visual proximity illusions and the heightened sense of realism and immersion induced by high-fidelity visuals.
+Nonetheless, the \carton{X-ray} visualization exhibits unique strengths by enhancing spatial \carton{mapping}, as evidenced by significantly reduced pointing errors.
+We hope that our findings and design implications will guide future research and the development of solutions to better leverage AR's advantages to improve human-AI collaboration in spatial contexts.

+\begin{acks} The author(s) would like to express sincere gratitude to the anonymous reviewers for their constructive suggestions. \end{acks}